tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

-The trading price of our common stock may be subject to substantial fluctuations.
-Factors affecting the trading price of our common stock may include: - failure in the performance of our satellites;- actual or anticipated variations in our operating results, including termination or expiration of one or more of our key contracts, or a change in sales levels under one or more of our key contracts;- failure of Aireon to successfully carry out its business plan or obtain expected financing;- failure to comply with the terms of the credit agreement governing our Term Loan;- sales of a large number of shares of our common stock or the perception that such sales may occur;- the dilutive effect of outstanding stock options and other equity awards;- changes in financial estimates by industry analysts, or our failure to meet or exceed any such estimates, or changes in the recommendations of any industry analysts that elect to follow our common stock or the common stock of our competitors;- impairment of intangible assets;- actual or anticipated changes in economic, political or market conditions, such as recessions or international currency fluctuations;- actual or anticipated changes in the regulatory environment affecting our industry;- changes in the market valuations of our competitors;- low trading volume; and - announcements by our competitors regarding significant new products or services or significant acquisitions, strategic partnerships, divestitures, joint ventures or other strategic initiatives.
-The trading price of our common stock might also decline in reaction to events that affect other companies in our industry even if these events do not directly affect us.
-If our stock, the market for other stocks in our industry, or the stock market in general experiences a loss of investor confidence, the trading price of our common stock could decline for reasons unrelated to our business, financial condition or results of operations.
+The trading price of our common stock has recently been subject to substantial fluctuations in response to various factors and may continue to be volatile.
+Factors affecting the trading price of our common stock may include: - failure in the performance of our satellites;- actual or anticipated variations in our operating results, including termination or expiration of one or more of our key contracts, or a change in sales levels under one or more of our key contracts;- failure of Aireon to successfully carry out its business plan or obtain expected financing;- failure to comply with the terms of the credit agreement governing our Term Loan;- sales of a large number of shares of our common stock or the perception that such sales may occur;- the dilutive effect of outstanding stock options and other equity awards;- changes in financial estimates by industry analysts, or our failure to meet or exceed any such estimates, or changes in the recommendations of any industry analysts that elect to follow our common stock or the common stock of our competitors;- impairment of assets;- actual or anticipated changes in economic, political or market conditions, such as recessions or international currency fluctuations;- actual or anticipated changes in the regulatory environment affecting our industry;- changes in the market valuations of our competitors;- low trading volume; and - announcements by our competitors regarding significant new products or services or significant acquisitions, strategic partnerships, divestitures, joint ventures or other strategic initiatives.
+The trading price of our common stock might also decline in reaction to events that affect other companies in our industry even if these events do not directly affect us, or may be volatile.
+If our stock, the market for other stocks in our industry, or the stock market in general experiences a loss of investor confidence, the trading price and the value of an investment in our common stock could decline for reasons unrelated or disproportionate to the operating performance of our business.

 Accounting & Financial Operations - Risk 1